solarin12/Solarin12/README.md

 - 👋 Hi, I’m @Solarin12
-- 👀 I’m interested in web developer
+- 👀 I’m interested in cryptocurrency trading
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning a course on coursera about cryptocurrency trading
-- 💞️ I’m looking to collaborate on building a website
+- 💞️ I’m looking to collaborate with anyone
 - 📫 reach me on WhatsApp +2349065211726

 <!---